Ancient Hanfu Bzi, How to Tie the Bow of a Hanfu Sash Around the Waist

 Ancient Hanfu Bzi, How to Tie the Bow of a Hanfu Sash Around the Waist-1

-often worn by Hanfu enthusiasts include: quju, zhiju, gao Yao ruqun, ruqun, round-collar robes, bzi, Zhu Xi's deep clothing, xuanduan, etc. Quju was popular during the Qin and Han dynasties and basically disappeared by the Tang dynasty; by the Ming dynasty, it was considered “ancient attire.”
+Hanfu styles often worn by Hanfu enthusiasts include: quju, zhiju, gao Yao ruqun, ruqun, round-collar robes, bzi, Zhu Xi's deep , xuanduan, etc. Quju was popular during the Qin and Han dynasties and basically disappeared by the ; by the , it was considered “ancient attire.”
 Zhiju was popular during the Qin and Han dynasties and later developed into various styles, such as zhidi and zhishen.
 Japanese kimono greatly draws inspiration from this style.
 Ruqun, as women's attire, has been a basic style in almost every dynasty.
-Bzi, a popular in the Song and Ming dynasties, saw large-sleeved bzis in the Song dynasty with embroidery along the seams, while small-sleeved bzis were popular in the Ming dynasty.
+Bzi, a popular fashion in the Song and Ming dynasties, saw large-sleeved bzis in the Song dynasty with embroidery along the seams, while small-sleeved bzis were popular in the Ming dynasty.

 Ancient Hanfu Bzi, How to Tie the Bow of a Hanfu Sash Around the Waist-2